-Possible cause Remedy The brakes are under-adjusted.
-Check the brakes, readjust as necessary.
+Possible cause Remedy , Check the brakes, readjust as necessary.
 To adjust the brakes, refer to the appropriate service manual available from your local Xylem representative.
 The spring store has been incorrectly set.
 Check the spring store, readjust as necessary.

 8 Technical Reference